cBioPortal/datahub-study-curation-tools/gene-table-update/build-input-for-importer/Readme.md

 - marched as `R` - meaning this entry will be exclude from the new/updated gene tables in the 2nd column `STATUS`

+** gene entries with empty chromosome value will not be imported to the DB.

 ##### Troubleshoot #1
 When running the script with the updated HGNC download, some new entries would come up and without an entrez ID assigned.
 This would cause ERRORs and script to exit.